 You may be offered chemotherapy before surgery if the cancer is large or is growing more quickly.
 This is called neo-adjuvant treatment.
 It may also be recommended if you have:

-- triple negative breast cancer (see page 39)
+- inflammatory breast cancer

-- HER2 positive breast cancer (see page 39)
+- HER2 positive breast cancer

-- inflammatory breast cancer (see page 31).
+- triple negative breast cancer.

 Chemotherapy is given to: